 Sisense Basic Concepts and Terminology

-The ElastiCube Server is installed locally on your computer and enables access to ElastiCubes.
-Both the Sisense Web Application and the ElastiCube Manager query the ElastiCube Server and receive results.
+The ElastiCube Server enables access to ElastiCubes.
+The Sisense Web Application queries the ElastiCube Server and receives results.

 Sisense Web Application